Dougal121/Jimbo1/README.md

 003.mp3
 etc

-They where all placed in the root of the card... we had to add a couple extra as out MP3 player seemed not to play the last track unless we did - never did work that out ?
+They where all placed in the root of the card... we had to add a couple extra as our MP3 player seemed not to play the last track unless we did - never did work that out ?

 As always happy coding